c45/terraform-infra/README.md

-# This Terraform configuration deploys the following infrastructure on Azure cloud:
+# This Terraform configuration deploys following infrastructure on Azure cloud:

 - VNET with Delegated subnet for App Service and Endpoint subnet for Private Endpoints
 - App Service Plan